11 Essential Tips to Manage E-mails Effectively

 I get a high volume of reader mail, and for a period of time I used to reply to every single mail that came in.
 It didn’t do anything.
 I would be spending the whole day just replying mail, and by the end of the day I would be drained out, unable to do any real work.
 And interestingly, pretty much all the mail I reply to never get a return response of any sort (not even an acknowledgment or thank you), even when I post follow-up questions to further help them.
 I suspect half the mail don’t get read, and the other half are mail which people send on impulse and replies don’t really matter.
-Either way, I realized it’s a lot more effective to use the time on more high value tasks, such as working on high value, content-rich books (such as 30DLBL Program), supporting my 1-1 coaching clients, new projects and writing new articles.
+Either way, I have realized it’s a lot more effective to use the time on more high value tasks, such as working on high value and content-rich products (such as 30DLBL Program), supporting my 1-1 coaching clients, new projects and writing new articles.

 5. Create template replies if you often send similar replies

 If you look through your sent folder, you’ll probably find a trend in things you reply to.
 The mail I receive on my site can usually be classified in one of the few categories (1) feedback / thank you mail (2) 1-1 coaching (3) requests for book/product reviews (4) speaking inquiries (5) others.
 For (1) and (2), I use templates which I have written before-hand which I use in my replies.
 As I reply, I would customize them accordingly to fit the needs of the original mail.
 This saved me huge amounts of time, compared to in the past when I would type emails from scratch.